 Also, it is possible that the tenant provided information on the rental application that was untrue or was inaccurate.
 Again, this could be done by mistake and the applicant should be contacted to clear this up.
 If it was done on purpose, it is likely that the applicant will get denied.

 When filling out a rental application, it is possible that the property owner requests certain documents.
 These documents could include pay stubs, bank statements, ID, rental history, etc. If the applicant does not include the requested documents in the rental application, it may be a sign that they will not match what was stated in the application.
 If this is the case, the rental application will most likely be rejected.

 One of the more important aspects of an applicant is their credit score.
 This number is the most accurate indicator of an applicant's financial responsibility.
 It helps the property owner know whether or not the tenant will pay the rent on time.

-If the applicant's credit score is low, this is an idicator that the applicant may not pay rent on time.
+If the applicant has a negative credit report, this is an idicator that the applicant may not pay rent on time.
 If it is low enough, this could be enough reason to reject the applicant.
 However, asking for further proof of financial responsibility may be a good idea at this stage.